 - Enforce strong authentication: Implement strong password policies and MFA for all third-party service accounts.

-- Monitor access and activity: Monitor user activity and access controls within these third-party services for suspicious behavior.
+- Monitor access and activity: Monitor user activity and access controls within these third-party services for suspicious behaviour.

 6. Leverage Penetration Testing:

-- Schedule regular testing: Conduct penetration testing at least annually, with more frequent testing for critical domains or those undergoing significant changes.
+- Schedule regular testing: Conduct pentesting at least annually, with more frequent testing for critical domains or those undergoing significant changes.

 - Focus on subdomains: Include subdomains in your penetration testing scope to identify vulnerabilities specific to their configuration.